dsanders11/chromium-include-cleanup/README.md

 * Forward declarations in the file being analyzed
   * `clangd` won't consider an include unused even if forward declarations exist which make it unnecessary
-  * `clangd` will still suggest an include ven if a foward declaration makes it unnecessary
+  * `clangd` will still suggest an include even if a forward declaration makes it unnecessary

 ## Checking a CL (Proof-of-Concept)